 Community Safety and Wellbeing Plan

-The City of Victoria is developing a Community Safety and Wellbeing Plan and is seeking community input.
-Once complete, the Plan will identify opportunities and actions for the City and multi-sector partners to help make the community safer and to improve the wellbeing of all Victorians.
+The City of Victoria is developing a Community Safety and Wellbeing Plan.
+Once complete, the Plan will identify actions for the City, in collaboration with multi-sector partners, to help make the community safer and more inclusive for everyone.

-In addition to the survey, the City is working with six local facilitators who will reach out to close to 40 local organizations to create safe and supported dialogues about wellbeing and safety.
+In addition to the survey and a series of open houses/pop-ups held in June and July 2024, the City worked with local facilitators who reached out to close to 40 local organizations to create safe and supported dialogues about wellbeing and safety.

-Community conversations will also be held with members of the Songhees Nation, the Esquimalt Nation and local Indigenous organizations and the communities they serve.
+Community conversations are also being held with members of the Songhees Nation, the Esquimalt Nation and local Indigenous organizations and the communities they serve.

-Individuals who work within an organization, sector or system in Victoria will be invited to complete a survey designed to assess perspectives on systemic challenges and changes that would help foster community safety and wellbeing.
+Individuals who work within an organization, sector or system in Victoria were invited to complete a survey designed to assess perspectives on systemic challenges and changes that would help foster community safety and wellbeing.

 “This public engagement will help us understand people’s thoughts, feelings, perceptions and opinions about wellbeing and safety, and encourage them to share their ideas on possible solutions.
 Our Community Safety and Wellbeing Plan will include strategies to enhance the quality of life for our community residents housed and unhoused, businesses, non-profits, workers of all kinds to create a community that is safe and inclusive for everyone.
 The Plan will tackle a range of social issues, embracing an array of solutions. - Mayor Marianne Alto